-Isaiah makes reference to even young men growing faint and weary and falling due to exhaustion.
-(Isaiah 40:30) But it is in waiting on God that causes us to develop the strength and stamina of an Eagle.
-Paul also reminds us that God has, “raised us up with him and seated us with him in the heavenly places in Christ Jesus,” (Ephesians 2:6) Our seating with Christ Jesus, “far above all rule and authority and power and dominion, and above every name that is named, not only in this age but also in the one to come.”
-(Ephesians 1:21)
+Isaiah made reference to even young men growing faint and weary and falling due to exhaustion (Isaiah 40:30).
+But it is in waiting on God, that causes us to develop the strength and stamina of an eagle.
+Paul also reminded us that God has, “raised us up with him and seated us with him in the heavenly places in Christ Jesus” (Ephesians 2:6).
+Our seating with Christ Jesus is, “far above all rule and authority and power and dominion, and above every name that is named, not only in this age but also in the one to come” (Ephesians 1:21).

-Our positioning offers a privileged vantage point and changes our perspective from surface level thinking.
-Knowing who we are, the authority that we have in Jesus Christ and our place in Christ Jesus takes our focus off the tests and trials.
-God has put all things under the feet of Jesus Christ and as we are seated with him, all things are under our feet.
-(Ephesians 1:22)
+Our positioning offers a privileged vantage point and changes our perspective from surface level thinking, to seeing in the realms of the spirit.
+Knowing who we are, the authority that we have in Jesus Christ and our place in Christ, takes our focus off the tests and trials.
+God has put all things under the feet of Jesus and as we are seated with him, all things are under our feet (Ephesians 1:22).

 We have to maintain our eternal perspective and keep our eyes above the challenges.
 Stay seated near Jesus with the devil and his agents under our feet.